 Please note that the Children’s Museum’s exhibits and programs are designed for children aged 0-5 years and kindergarten through the 3rd grade.
+Please note the size restrictions posted at exhibits, as older children may not be able to access every exhibit.
 Below is our admission policy.

 The museum may close due to weather, special events, and holidays, so be sure to check our website before planning your visit.

 - Except as otherwise provided in this policy, all children must be accompanied by adults, and all adults accompanied by children.
 Please understand the Children’s Museum is doing everything we can to protect the safety of our visitors, and this requirement is necessary for the museum to operate safely.

 - Adults must have a child with them to enter.
 Adults unaccompanied by a child must be escorted at all times by a Children’s Museum of Richmond employee, if one is available.
 If an associate is not available, the unaccompanied adults may not enter.

 - However, the Children’s Museum recognizes that adults with developmental or intellectual disabilities also enjoy visiting the museum, and if they are accompanied by other adults, they may be permitted to enter the museum without being accompanied by a child.
 Employees will not ask visitors if they have developmental or intellectual disabilities, and so the museum will rely on visitors to volunteer whether they qualify for admission, after being notified of the policy.

 - The museum prohibits persons who enter our property from carrying a handgun, firearm, knife, or other weapon of any kind, regardless of whether the person is licensed to carry the weapon.
 The only exception to this policy will be local, on-duty police officers and other federal or state law enforcement officers.